Xilinx-CNS/kubernetes-onload/README.md

 * A user-supported method beyond the scope of this document, such as a custom kernel build or in-house OS image.

 > [!TIP]
-> Network interface names can be fixed with UDEV rules
+> Network interface names can be fixed with UDEV rules.
+>
 > On a RHCOS node within OpenShift, the directory `/etc/udev/rules.d/` can be written to with a `MachineConfig` CR.

 ### sfptpd